aws-samples/amazon-sagemaker-secure-mlops/README.md

 ![ML Ops architecture](design/ml-ops-architecture.drawio.svg)

 The main design principles are:
-+ MLOps project templates are deployed via SageMaker Studio
++ MLOps project templates are deployed via Studio
 + Dedicated IAM user and execution roles used to perform assigned actions/tasks in the environment
 + All project artifacts are connected via SageMaker ProjectId ensuring a strong data governance and lineage
 + Multi-account deployment approach is used for secure deployment of your SageMaker models